Mahogany Speaks is a nurse with 20 yrs of exp. in healthcare & 14+ yrs in Blogging. She has an MBA in HCM & owns an article writing svc co.

 Prolonged Sitting and Lower Back Pain

 Do you spend several hours sitting at your desk, barely making time for bio breaks?
 If the answer to this question is yes, you may be placing your back at risk for undue pain as a result of prolonged sitting.

-If you work from home, your mobility is that much more decreased thanks to all of the conveniences of placing office technology within an arms-reach.
+If you work from home, your mobility is that much more decreased thanks to all of the conveniences of placing office technology within an arms reach.

 If you find yourself seated for six hours or more each day, research shows that you are at an increased risk for lower back pain (LBP).
-Further, even people who never experienced lower back discomfort have later developed lower back pain in the lumbar spine area due to extended periods of time being seated at their desk.
-Couple extended seating at a desk with day-to-day emotions and stress in the workplace with a few hours sitting on the sofa and it's a recipe for lower back disaster.
+Further, even people who never experienced lower back discomfort have later developed lower back pain in the lumbar spine area due to extended periods of time being seated at their desks.
+Couple extended seating at a desk with day-to-day emotions with stress in the workplace with a few hours sitting on the sofa and it's a recipe for lower back disaster.

 What is Lower Back Pain?

 Lower back pain (LBP) is described as pain localized between the twelfth rib and the region just near the buttocks region and it may or may not include some leg pain involvement.
-Each year, more than $50 billion is spent each year for back pain related issues --most of it going towards diagnostic testing consisting of x-rays, computed tomography (CT Scans) and magnetic resonance imaging (MRIs).
+Each year, more than $50 billion is spent each year for back pain-related issues --most of it going towards diagnostic testing consisting of x-rays, computed tomography (CT Scans), and magnetic resonance imaging (MRIs).

 What Causes Lower Back Pain

 What causes lower back pain (LBP) in people who sit for extended periods of time?
 Believe it or not, poor sitting posture is the biggest culprit of lower back discomfort.
 Additionally, one study links the following three other factors to LBP: